sammcj/smcleod/content/posts/2024-07-28-ingest/index.md

 [✓] Copied to clipboard successfully.
 ```

-### Examples

 Generate a prompt from a directory, including only Python files:

 ```shell
 ingest -i "**/*.py" /path/to/project
 ```

-Include a git diff and copy to clipboard:
+Generate a prompt with git diff and copy to clipboard:

 ```shell
 ingest -d /path/to/project